Spiritual site, cultural icon and geographical wonder

 A site of pilgrimage

-Upwards of 300,000 people climb Mt.
+Around 200,000 to 300,000 people climb Mt.
 Fuji every summer.
-Four major trails provide different approaches to the summit, stopping at rest areas, or “stations,” that offer amenities and lodging along the way.
-Most hikers time their trip to coincide with the sunrise, hiking in the wee hours of the morning to watch from the top as the sun comes across the horizon.
+Climbing up to the summit is popular at sunrise—climbers often begin their climb the previous day and stay overnight at a lodge on the mountain, then start climbing early the next morning to watch the sun rise over the horizon.
 In pre-modern times, Mt.
-Fuji served as a destination for monks to undergo training, and even the lower classes were known to make pilgrimages here.
+Fuji served as a destination for shugenja, practitioners of Shugendo, an acetic mountain worship faith, to undergo training, and even the lower classes were known to make pilgrimages here.
 The numerous shrines at the base of the mountain are a testament to Mt.
 Fuji's spiritual and historical significance.

 A cultural icon

 Mt.
 Fuji's most iconic images date back to the Edo period (1603-1867).
-Woodblock print artist Ando Hiroshige's series of pieces on Mt.
+Woodblock print artists Katsuhika Hokusai's and Utagawa Hiroshige's series of pieces on Mt.
 Fuji depict the mountain from various vantage points and settings, giving people from around the world a glimpse into the region and its ways of life.
-Likewise, the woodblock prints of master artist Katsushika Hokusai are known to have influenced the western artist Vincent Van Gogh, and even had an impact on the composer Claude Debussy.
+Katsushika Hokusai in particular is known to have influenced the western artist Vincent Van Gogh, and even had an impact on the composer Claude Debussy.
 The picturesque views of Mt.
 Fuji popularized in the Edo period have helped cement the mountain's legacy as a global attraction.

 A geographical wonder